lauratejada/lauratejada/README.md

 <a href="https://github.com/lauratejada/guessing-game"> GitHub Repository </a>
 Description: This a game were the user have to guess the value of a random number generated with JavaScript.
 The user have to type a number and click in the GUESS button.
 The game will show the number of guessings.
 To restart the game click on the RESTART button.

+##React webpage with components
+<a href="https://github.com/lauratejada/react-web-components"> GitHub Repository </a>
+Description: This is a webpage in React using components.
+I like how it looks.

 ## My Statistics